sophice/ahk-keyboard-locker/README.md

 ## Running the executable

 Download the [latest release](https://github.com/sophice/ahk-keyboard-locker/releases), place it where you want, and run `keyboard-locker.exe`.
+Don't forget to grab `settings.ini` from the release as well.

 ## Running the .ahk script